A borderland shaped by water and forest

 Getting There

-By Air: The closest airport is Bagdogra (IXB), well-connected to major Indian cities.
-Jhalong is about 110 km (3.5-4 hours) by road.
-A direct private car or SUV hire from the airport is recommended due to mountain roads.
+By Air: The closest airport is Bagdogra (IXB), which is well-connected to major Indian cities.
+Jhalong is about 110km (3.5–4 hours) by road.
+A direct private car or SUV hire from the airport is recommended for travelling the mountainous roads.

 By Train: Several stations serve the area: